Payment and installment plans continue to gain popularity, and for good reason.

 🤔 Customer relationships: Introducing a buy now, pay later service adds an intermediary between you and your buyers, which has the potential for increased complexity in the case of disputes or refunds.

-Yes, there are a number of ways you can offer customers a payment plan option with Stripe, including no-code and low-code solutions as well as more customized code based integrations.
+Yes, there are several ways to offer customers a payment plan option with Stripe, including no-code and low-code solutions and more customized code-based integrations.

 Code based payment plans with Stripe